Olesj-Bilous/logos/README.md

 v_B = B^{-1}v = B^{-1}A v_A
 ```

-This allows us to transform vectors between arbitrary bases given their representations with respect to the unit basis.
+This allows us to coordinate transform vectors between arbitrary bases, given the representation of these bases with respect to the unit basis.